cdp-one-field/opendatalakehouse/05_predict.md

 Exploring the deployed model

-1. Go to the Projects page and click on the project we created now.
+1. Go to the `Projects` page and click on the project we created now.
-2. One of the steps that AMP executed was productionalise the model and make accessible via a REST API.
+2. One of the steps that AMP executed was productionalize the model and make accessible via a REST API.
 3. Click on the Models page and then the model that was deployed.
 4. We will now test the real time scoring of the model that was just deployed.
-5. The "Test Model" section contains sample input populated automatically.
+5. The `Test Model` section contains sample input populated automatically.
 You can also pass your own sample Inputs in the format given.
 Then click Test
 6. The model gets called with the feature we just sent through and a prediction result is given back.
 Value of  1 predicts that the flight will be delayed, 0 means the flight will not be delayed

 ![Screen_Shot_2022-09-01_at_5-17-16_PM.png](image/Screen_Shot_2022-09-01_at_5-17-16_PM.png)